tanmayispiddy07/multitude-of-gemini/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is preserved under copyrights.